Generic-Parser Modules

 Extracted sub-dictionary.

-generic_parser.tools.log_out(stdout=<_io.TextIOWrapper name='<stdout>' mode='w' encoding='UTF-8'>, stderr=<_io.TextIOWrapper name='<stderr>' mode='w' encoding='UTF-8'>)[source]
+generic_parser.tools.log_out(stdout=<_io.TextIOWrapper name='<stdout>' mode='w' encoding='utf-8'>, stderr=<_io.TextIOWrapper name='<stderr>' mode='w' encoding='utf-8'>)[source]

 Temporarily changes sys.stdout and sys.stderr.